Third Macedonian War: Lucius Aemilius' campaign

-The Battle of Pydna
+Battle of Pydna

-The Battle of Pydna resolved the war decisively in favour of the Romans.
-Plutarch noted two versions of the beginning of the battle.
-According to some sources it began through a scheme devised by Aemilius to goad the enemy into attacking first; the Romans made a horse without a bridle run to the enemy's bank and sent some men to pursue it to provoke the enemy into an attack.
-Other sources said that Thracian troops came upon Roman pack animals which were bringing in forage; 700 Ligurian soldiers sallied against them and both parties sent reinforcements, starting a general fight.
-Aemilius went to the front line with Roman legionaries to encourage his troops.
-Livy also noted the horse version and added that it held that this was because the omens of Aemilius’ last sacrifices said that the Romans would win only if they did not strike the first blow.
-However, Livy favoured another version and thought that the battle was brought on by happenstance.
-Both enemies collected water from a river closer to the Macedonian camp with the protection of detachments.
+The battle of Pydna resolved the war decisively in the Romans' favour.
+Plutarch noted two versions of the beginning.
+According to some sources Aemilius goaded the enemy into attacking first; the Romans made a horse without a bridle run to the enemy's bank and sent some men to pursue it to provoke an attack.
+Other sources said that Thracian troops came upon Roman pack animals that were bringing in forage; 700 Ligurians sallied against them.
+Both parties sent reinforcements, starting a general fight.
+Aemilius went to the front line with legionaries.
+Livy recounted the horse version and added that this was because the omens of Aemilius' last sacrifices said that the Romans would win only if they did not strike the first blow.
+However, Livy favoured another version and thought that the battle started by happenstance.
+Both sides collected water from a river closer to the Macedonian camp.
 The Roman side was protected by Italian allies: two cohorts of Marrucini and Paeligni and two squadrons of Samnite cavalry.
 More troops (of Vestini and men from Firmum and Cremera) and two cavalry squadrons (of men from Placentia and Aesernia) were stationed in front of the camp.
 While both sides were quiet, a mule broke loose and escaped towards the enemy's bank.
 Three Italians went into the river to pursue the animal.
-Two Thracian soldiers dragged it out of the water and towards their bank.
-The Italians pursued them, retook the mule, killing one of Thracians, and returned to their post.
+Two Thracian soldiers dragged it towards their bank.
+The Italians pursued them and secured the mule, killing one of Thracians, then returned to their post.
 Some of the 800 Thracians chased the Italians and soon, the rest engaged with the enemy guards.
-Then units from both sides joined in and the king and the consul mobilised their forces.
+Units from both sides joined in and the king and the consul mobilised their forces.
 Livy wrote that whether by the design of Aemilius or by accident, this is what sparked the battle.